UPDATE March 29, 2021:

 For official information about the Disney Parks, please visit the official websites for each location.

-For the first time in history, all six of the Disney Theme Park Resorts around the world will be closed at once due to concern over the Coronavirus outbreak.
+For the first time in history, all six of the Disney Theme Park Resorts around the world closed at once due to concern over the Coronavirus outbreak.
 All these parks remained closed for different a different length of time depending on their individual closing dates (UPDATE: – At this time, all Disney Theme Parks around the world have reopened with capacity limits and new health measures.)

 While we are saddened by the news that all Disney Parks have had to close, we are grateful that Disney has taken these precautionary measures with the health and safety of their guests and employees in mind, and we are hopeful that this will help to slow the spread of the Coronavirus as it has been rapidly spreading at an unprecedented rate across the globe.

-- Shanghai Disneyland also remains closed until further notice after it officially closed on January 25, 2020, though Disneytown, Wishing Star Park, and the Shanghai Disneyland Hotel did at least partially reopen on March 9 according to their official website.
+Disneytown, Wishing Star Park, and the Shanghai Disneyland Hotel partially reopened on March 9 according to their official website.

-Changes in operation have also gone into affect for Disney Cruise Line as well as several other major (non-Disney) theme parks, including Universal Studios Hollywood and Universal Studios Orlando, which will also temporary close their theme parks due to Coronavirus concerns.
+Changes in operation have also gone into affect for Disney Cruise Line as well as several other major (non-Disney) theme parks, including Universal Studios Hollywood and Universal Studios Orlando, which also temporary closed their theme parks due to Coronavirus concerns.